Margaret Brooke is the namesake of the Royal Canadian Navy’s second Arctic and Offshore Patrol Ship (AOPS) being built at Halifax Shipyard.

 Lieutenant Commander Margaret Brooke, MBE, was a Royal Canadian Navy Nursing Sister decorated for gallantry during the Second World War.

-On October 14, 1942, a German submarine torpedoed SS Caribou off the coast of Newfoundland, sinking the ferry within five minutes.
-Fighting for her own survival, Sub-Lieutenant Brooke heroically tried to save the life of her colleague and friend, Nursing Sister Sub-Lieutenant Agnes Wilkie.
+On October 14, 1942, a German submarine torpedoed the SS Caribou off the coast of Newfoundland, sinking the ferry within five minutes.
+While fighting for her own survival, Sub-Lieutenant Brooke heroically tried to save the life of her colleague and friend, Nursing Sister Sub-Lieutenant Agnes Wilkie.
 For her courage, Margaret Brooke was made a Member of the Order of the British Empire.

-The 103-metre future HMCS Margaret Brooke was launched on November 10, 2019 and is now pier side at Halifax Shipyard where work continues to prepare the ship for sea trials and handover to the Royal Canadian Navy.
+The 103-metre future HMCS Margaret Brooke was launched on November 10, 2019 and is now pier side at Halifax Shipyard preparing to be delivered to the Royal Canadian Navy, having successfully completed sea trials in May 2021.

 I support building ships in Halifax that support a stronger economy and industry here and in communities across Canada.